 Prep Work: Read the funding guidelines and prep a meeting agenda

 To prepare for the kick-off meeting, always read the funding guidelines.
 As you have questions, type those into the meeting agenda for discussion later.
 Also list the required attachments and assign different team members to each.
-Then include a mini grant narrative skeleton (described in the Free Mini-course here), to understand where you have information gaps and to assign responsibilities.
+Then include a mini grant narrative skeleton (described in the Free Grant Writing Class here), to understand where you have information gaps and to assign responsibilities.

 The entire process of reading the funding guidelines and preparing a kick-off agenda took us about 1.5 hours.

 We use Zoom video conferencing to host meetings.
 For this project, our team spread from Anchorage and Tok, Alaska, to Paraguay!
 Despite our geographic differences, we had a fun and productive meeting, and largely attribute that to having video for interacting with each other.

 Below is a breakdown of how we ran the kick-off meeting.